phil65/PrettyQt/docs/index.md

 very OOP-centric, lot of enum use, snakeCase naming etc.) PrettyQt aims to improve this by:

 - adding more powerful methods to the classes, which accept more types and have more options (in form of keyword arguments)
-- doing conversions for method parameters to lessen the strictness for types.
-(Example: points, sizes and rectangles can also be passed to Qt methods as tuples.)
+- doing [type conversions](types.md) for method parameters to lessen the strictness for types.
 - raising Exceptions or returning `None` instead of returning `-1` or invalid objects.
 - all enum getters/setters also work with strings.
 Everything typed with Literals for an excellent IDE experience.
 (Example: )
 - adding a lot of \__dunder__ methods to the classes to make them behave like good python citizens.

 The minimum supported python version is 3.10.
-Since large parts of the library are dealing with type conversions, the match-case statement is essential, therefore makin it impossible to use older Python versions.
-The minimum supported Qt version is 6.5, since it is the first Qt Version which is up-to-par featurewise with Qt5.
+The minimum supported Qt version is 6.5

 The aim is to support the last two released Python versions as well as keeping support for the last Qt LTS release.

-Apart from the 3D related modules (Qt3D, QtDataVizualization), QtXml and QtSql, almost every class from Qt is covered.

 ## Covered Qt modules